User Management: Configuring User Roles and Local Users

 Note You can configure traffic and bandwidth policies for the Unauthenticated Role, but otherwise this system default role cannot be edited or removed.

-3. Click the Edit button next to a role to bring up the Edit Role form
+Step 3 Click the Edit icon next to a role to bring up the Edit Role form.
+An Edit Role window similar to that in Figure 6-2 appears.

 Users actively connected to the network in the deleted role will be unable to use the network.
 However, their connection will remain active.
 Such users should be logged off the network manually, by clicking the Kick User button next to the user in the Monitoring > Online Users > View Online Users page.
 The users are indicated in the online user page by a value of Invalid in the Role column.